This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Let’s break down the basic ingredients you’ll need to make this indulgent chocolate chip cookie recipe.

-- All Purpose Flour: For the base of these delicious cookies, I only use unbleached flour to ensure I’m serving my loved ones the best quality.
+For the base of these delicious cookies, I only use unbleached flour to ensure I’m serving my loved ones the best quality.

-- Baking Soda: A little baking soda goes a long way to give our cookies height and texture.
+I prefer to use baking soda over baking powder.
+A little baking soda goes a long way to give our cookies height and texture.

 How to Make the Best Dark Chocolate Chip Cookies